Grants &

 Community Organizing for Racial Justice

-This Program Area utilizes participatory grantmaking, shifting decision-making power to an external Grants Team of Chicagoans with lived experience of racial injustice as well as proximity to the issues and communities the Foundation seek to engage
+This Program Area utilizes participatory grantmaking, shifting decision-making power to a team of Chicagoans with lived experience of racial injustice as well as proximity to the issues and communities the Foundation seek to engage

 Additional information on our participatory grantmaking process can be found on this page.

-A new participatory grants team will be assembled in 2026.
-They will identify the funding focus area(s), develop guidelines and post an application process here by the end of JUNE.
+A new participatory grants team has been assembled in 2026.
+They will identify the funding focus area(s), develop guidelines and post an application process here in JULY.
 Please check back for updates at that time.
+(Apologies to those who have been checking back — this is taking longer than expected!)

 Urban Environmental Justice